Vermicompost tea (VCT)

 Purchasing CT or VCT kits

 For the non-do-it yourselfer, Compost Tea kits are available that can be purchased online or at gardening centers.
 Most kits include the following equipment: compost or vermicompost, bucket, aerator, material to strain the tea and instructions.
-You can also purchase brewing kits on-line; one example is Keep it Simple, Inc., see also the list by state at the NC State website.
+You can also purchase brewing kits on-line; one example is Keep it Simple, Inc.

 Applying CT or VCT to your garden